fsharp/fsharp/README.md

 ## Building

-To build, run:
+To build and install on non-MacOS systems:
 ```
 ./autogen.sh
 make
-make install
+sudo make install
 ```

-On OSX, to replace the installation of F# that comes with Mono you may need to use a prefix:
+On MacOS (OSX), use a prefix to your version of Mono:
 ```
-./autogen.sh --prefix=/Library/Frameworks/Mono.framework/Versions/2.10.9/
+./autogen.sh --prefix=/Library/Frameworks/Mono.framework/Versions/Current/
+make
+sudo make install
 ```

 To build the FSharp.Core.dll for [Mono for Android](http://xamarin.com/monoforandroid), use: